James Street Multimodal Safety Improvements between Orchard St and Telegraph Rd (Segments 1 & 2)

 Project Overview

-This project is included in the City’s Six-Year Transportation Improvement Program and the City is currently seeking grant funding.
-There is currently no scheduled start date for this project.
+This project is included in the City’s Six-Year Transportation Improvement Program, and the City is currently seeking grant funding.
+However, no start date has been scheduled for this project.

 Project Background